Sweet is the lore which Nature brings;

 – William Wordsworth

-At the heart of every science is the belief that the Universe is best studied, probed, examined, dissected, analysed, and decomposed by isolating its various elements and studying their nature and properties separately from all other elements.
-This approach is most evident in physics and chemistry, the most quintessential, logical, rigorous, successful, and mathematical of all the sciences.
+At the heart of every science is the belief that the Universe is best studied, probed, examined, dissected, and analysed by isolating its various elements and studying their nature and properties separately from all other elements.
+This approach is evident in physics and chemistry, the most quintessential, logical, rigorous, mathematical, and successful of all the sciences.
 Not surprisingly, since success breeds imitation, they have been regarded as models to emulate by scientists and knowledge-seekers in other fields of research, sometimes with false or comical, but other times, as in the case of economics, with deadly and tragic results.

 Although this approach does indeed yield useful and interesting knowledge of a certain kind, it is fundamentally misguided in its approach, for it ultimately leads its practitioners astray by looking at the Universe from the wrong perspective.
 Scientists are like ignorant bumpkins who, not knowing how to use a telescope, look through it from the wrong end.
 But even this analogy is misleading, for there is no telescope in the world, no matter how large or powerful it may be, that allows its user to see more than a tiny patch of the sky at any one time.